-The Guaranteed Investment Contract classified as an investment in the amount of \$1,473,562 is a nonparticipating interest-earning investment contract and, accordingly, is recorded at cost.
+The Guaranteed Investment Contract classified as an investment in the amount of \$1,387,891 is a nonparticipating interest-earning investment contract and, accordingly, is recorded at cost.

 Custodial Credit Risk - Deposits - Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
-State statutes require all deposits and investments (other than federal or state government instruments) to be collateralized by depository insurance, obligations of the U.S. government, or bonds of public authorities, counties, or municipalities.
-The State of Georgia requires financial institutions to pledge securities at 110% of a local government's deposits.
+State statutes require all deposits and investments (other than federal or state government instruments) to be covered by depository insurance or pledged securities.
+Amounts that exceed standard depository insurance limits are required to be collateralized either (1) individually by the financial institutions through pledged obligations of the U.S. Government, obligations back by the full faith and credit of the U.S. Government, obligations of the State of Georgia or other states, or obligations of counties, municipalities, or public authorities of the State of Georgia, or (2) participation in the State of Georgia Secure Deposit Program.
+As of June 30, 2018, the financial institution holding the City's deposits is a participant of the State of Georgia Secure Deposit Program, which is administered by the Office of the State Treasurer, requires participating banks holding deposits of public funds to pledge collateral at varying rates depending on the tier assigned by the State.